Why you can’t stop comparing even if you know it’s bad

 Comparing ourselves to others helps us understand what we are good at and what we aren’t so good at.

-This allows us to adapt and go through life, socialize and fit in better with others.
+This allows us to adapt and go through life, socialize, and fit in better with others.

 Why do we compare ourselves to others?